-UBS was founded in N.Y.C. in 1931 by Harold A. O'Callaghan Sr., a mechanical engineer and graduate of Stevens Institute of Technology (1925).
+UBS was founded in N.Y.C. in 1931 by Harold A. O'Callaghan Sr., an electrical engineer and graduate of Stevens Institute of Technology (1925).
 Harold had previously been employed by Con Edison as an engineer and then by Wickwire Spencer Steel Company where he sold steel products, such as reinforcing mesh, and other specialty items to the greater metropolitan construction market.
-His most memorable job was one of the few jobs in N.Y.C. at the time, The Empire State Building.
+His most memorable job was one of the few projects in N.Y.C. at the time, The Empire State Building.

 Harold’s son, R.A.
-(Tony) O’Callaghan, joined the company in 1954 after receiving his B.A. from Columbia University.
-Early in his career, Tony opened UBS Offices in Cairo, Egypt, Jeddah, Saudi Arabia, and Tehran introducing modern techniques for shoring and forming of concrete buildings throughout the Middle East.
+(Tony) O’Callaghan, joined the company in 1954 after receiving his degree from Columbia University.
+Early in his career, Tony opened UBS Offices in Cairo, Egypt; Jeddah, Saudi Arabia; and Tehran, Iran, introducing modern techniques for shoring and forming of concrete buildings throughout the Middle East.
 His most memorable project was working on the Statue of Liberty in 1984, when UBS designed and installed scaffolding around this iconic landmark to prepare for the centennial celebration of 1986.
-The scaffolding made the Guinness Book of World Records as the largest free-standing scaffold in the world.
-UBS also designed, fabricated, and installed the special crane which safely lifted the old ailing torch to the ground for repair.

-Kevin O’Callaghan received his B.A. from Trinity College and began his construction career in 1983 with HRH Construction and subsequently Hunter and Partners.
+Kevin O’Callaghan After graduating from Trinity College, Kevin began his career in 1983 with HRH Construction and subsequently Hunter Partners.
 He joined UBS in 1986 and became President and CEO in 1991.
-Under Kevin’s leadership, UBS has opened offices in Washington, D.C., Canada and the U.K. His most distinctive projects include the AOL Time Warner Headquarters NYC, The Washington Monument, St. Patricks Cathedral, and Grand Central Terminal.
+Under Kevin’s leadership, UBS opened offices in Washington, D.C., Canada, and the U.K. His most memorable projects include the AOL Time Warner Headquarters N.Y.C., The Washington Monument, St. Patricks Cathedral, and Grand Central Terminal.

 UBS is known for its innovative engineering solutions, earning a reputation for excellence in the construction industry.